livecomsjournal/article_templates/README.md

 - LiveCoMS's LaTeX templates for all the different article types
 - An example article using the template
 - [LaTeX formatting tips for using our template well in combination with GitHub](information_for_authors.md)
-- [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/) under which these templates are released.
+- [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/) under which these templates are released

 ## Description of files.
 This repository provides LaTeX templates to prepare articles for LiveCoMS.
 Our templates are adapted from the eLife Overleaf templates (v1.4; obtained 8/10/2017).